lgsvl/build-ros2-lgsvl/README.md

     $ make cleanall-<component-name>

 ### Adding new layers
 The script automates the process of adding new OE layers to the build environment.
-The information required for integrate new layer are; layer name, OE priority, repository, identification in the form branch, commit or tag ids.
+The information required for integrating a new layer is: layer name, OE priority, repository, identification in the form branch, commit or tag ids.
 It is also possible to reference a layer from local storage area.
 The details are documented in weboslayers.py.